yun-long/Foundations-of-Robotics/README.md

 Stay tuned for more updates.

-Disclaimer: The notes are not comprehensive and may contain errors.
+Disclaimer: The notes may contain errors.

 ### Overview